kamitor/Chris-Tom-Datadom/README.md

 ## 🚀 **Why Chris & Tom Datadom?**

 ✅ **Built with knowledge & community in mind**
 Chris & Tom Datadom isn’t just another self-hosted project—it’s an infrastructure designed to **enable learning, collaboration, and real-world experimentation**.
-Inspired by **VCH-Infra**, we believe that the best way to push innovation forward is to **make powerful tools accessible, document them well, and share knowledge freely**.
+We believe that the best way to push innovation forward is to **make powerful tools accessible, document them well, and share knowledge freely**.

 ✅ **A research-grade modular infrastructure**
-Much like **VCH-Infra**, this ecosystem is designed to **streamline research, development, and hosting**, integrating a mix of **virtualization, data analysis, automation, and security tools**.
+This ecosystem is designed to **streamline research, development, and hosting**, integrating a mix of **virtualization, data analysis, automation, and security tools**.
 Every component is modular, open-source, and **built to support real-world applications**, whether for **academia, network engineering, or tech-driven research**.
+This tech stack is to be used for Academic Research, Hobby hosting and not for **commercial means. **.
+That said, we might start a non-profit around it to cover the costs.

 ✅ **Carefully managed infrastructure, not just thrown together**
 Some people spin up a server and hope for the best.
 We **plan, optimize, and iterate**.
 - **Containerized everything** with Docker and Kubernetes for **scalability**.
-- **Automated provisioning** using Ansible to **reduce manual workload**.
+- **Automated provisioning** using Ansible to **reduce manual workload** and create reproduceability.
 - **Real-time monitoring** with Grafana & Prometheus to **catch issues before they escalate**.
 - **Modular networking setup**, integrating BGP and VPNs for **secure and flexible access**.

-✅ **Reliability that won't ghost you at 2 AM**
-The best infrastructure is the one that **doesn’t need late-night intervention**.
-That’s why we **design for uptime and resilience** from day one:
-- **Load balancing & failover strategies** to keep services running.
-- **Automated alerts** for rapid troubleshooting.
-- **Version-controlled deployments** to prevent configuration drift.

 🔍 **We like to say:**
 *"If you can document it, you can improve it.
 If you can automate it, even better.
 If you don’t need to wake up for it, you’ve done it right."*